-The Sweet Home Collection 3 Piece Dish Drainer Rack Set brightens our test kitchen in a refreshing mint color.
+The Sweet Home Collection 3-Piece brightens our test kitchen in a refreshing mint color.
 The 19"L rack is optimized on our countertop, holding the set amount without hassle.
 The mobile silverware caddy opening widths of approximately 2.5" hold utensils vertically with an excellent drying capacity.
 The matching color drainboard did the job with a wide-mouth spout facing the sink to unload excess water successfully, adding a sense of mid-century practicality.
 Additionally, the rack fit into our sink, freeing up countertop space and allowing the dish drain to be quickly dried or stowed away.
 The Sweethome is a beneficial addition to our kitchen.

-We did see some issues with the Sweet Home: it arrived with five small chips in the mint vinyl coating.
-One chip was slightly significant; the others were noticeable upon closer examination.
+We did see some issues with the Sweet Home.
+For one, the rack we received came with five small chips in the mint vinyl coating.
+One chip was significant; the others were noticeable upon closer examination.
 The other issue is that plates tend to lean when in the rack holder.
 They may stand up briefly, but when placing other dishware, one of the plates may unexpectantly lean forward, hitting the others.
 Despite these issues, it's a functional addition to our tester kitchen, serving a household of three.

 The Polder KTH-615 is a four-piece set that comes with a highly sturdy dark gray plastic drainage rack that sits at an angle to allow the draining water to pour out of the five inches mouth of the board.
 The stainless steel rack is stout, with six glass holders lining the outside, which is a useful feature.
 It stacks large-sized plates and bowls with excellent stability on the dish rack posts.
 The removable drying tray is a handy feature to utilize when tackling a larger load size, and the cutlery bin is one of the largest seen in our side-by-side testing.
 Overall, the Polder scores highest in the durability and sturdiness metrics, making it a solid sidekick for your sink.

-The Rubbermaid Antimicrobial Sinkware Set is user-friendly due to the included sponge holder and a kitchen brush.
+The Rubbermaid Antimicrobial 4-Piece is user-friendly due to the included sponge holder and a kitchen brush.
 We put them to use right out of the box, alongside the dish rack and drainboard in our tester kitchen.
-The clear drainboard and chrome finish are appealing and kept our kitchen bright without overpowering, like other bold designs, and larger size racks are prone to do.
+The clear drainboard and chrome finish are appealing and kept our kitchen bright without overpowering, like other bold designs and larger racks are prone to do.
 It held 95% of our set amount of dishes with an excellent drying capacity.
 It also is quick to wipe clean and dry as part of regular maintenance.

-The Rubbermaid does have its drawbacks, such as no cup holder slats, which reduces total load capacity.
+The Rubbermaid has its drawbacks, one being that it lacks cup holder slats, which reduces total load capacity.
 This was a factor in not passing our stability test in which a cast iron skillet was loaded beside three fragile glasses.
 The Rubbermaid could hold two out of three glasses safely; there simply was not enough room for the other glass.
 Despite this issue, this may be a perfect choice for a single or two-person household; it is also a great starter set.